 and the component calls that service to fetch and save data.

 The component does not talk directly to the Dart

-The component doesn't know or care how we get the data.
+The component doesn't know or care how it gets the data.

 It delegates to the